sourceduty/ZIP_Topology/README.md

 Aesthetically, the program adopts a dark theme, with a black background and yellow text, which not only gives it a modern look but also improves readability by providing a high contrast.
 This color scheme extends across all elements of the user interface, including buttons and text fields, creating a cohesive and visually appealing design.
 By combining functionality with an intuitive and attractive interface, this program offers a practical tool for anyone who needs to explore the contents of .zip files quickly and efficiently.

 #
+### Custom GPT

+[ZIP Topology](https://chatgpt.com/g/g-shi8Y3dOA-zip-topology) was developed to specialize in visualizing the hierarchical structure of files and folders within .zip archive files.
+Its primary function is to provide users with a clear and concise representation of the directory structure contained within these archives.
+This allows users to quickly understand the contents without having to extract the files or manually navigate through the archive.
+The GPT delivers this information in a straightforward text format, focusing on clarity and ease of comprehension.

+In its responses, ZIP Topology avoids unnecessary explanations or excessive detail, instead prioritizing the efficient delivery of the requested information.
+If the archive structure is particularly large or complex, the GPT can summarize or truncate repetitive sections to maintain a manageable output size.
+Users can also request specific parts of the directory structure if they only need to see a portion of the archive's contents, making the tool adaptable to various needs.

+The tone of ZIP Topology is helpful and efficient, aimed at assisting users with minimal effort on their part.
+By streamlining the process of understanding archive contents, it saves users time and reduces the hassle of manually exploring .zip files.
+The tool is particularly useful for users who need to quickly grasp the layout of files within an archive, whether for organization, analysis, or other purposes.

+#

 > Alex: "*This is a new tool for Sourceduty's downloadable .zip OneDrive storage folders.*"